TamirYaari91/searchEngine/README.md

 The search engine works as follows:
 * Compile searchEngine.java using javac SearchEngine.java
 * Run searchEngine using java searchEngine
-* When asked, enter the name of the file and hit Enter ** Test
+* When asked, type the name of the file and hit Enter
+* When asked, type the desired query and hit Enter
-* Test
+* Results will appear
+* When asked, type Y to search again or N to exit

+Thank you!